luanss19/Perceive-TCC/README.md

 ## Project description

-This project was developed for my Course Completion Work and consists of a Text-Based RPG game with an accessibility mode that has the function of facilitating the use of the application by people with visual impairments.
+This project was developed for the Final Paper at my university and consists of a Text-Based RPG game with an accessibility mode that has the function of facilitating the use of the application by people with visual impairments.

 ## Application operation